bcrowell/election/README.md

 defect from Clinton to him.
 In these calculations, "undecided" is taken to be anyone who the pollster didn't count for one candidate or the other, although in reality this also includes people who said they wouldn't vote or would vote for someone else.
-People who say they actually are undecided may be counter in the totals if pollsters follow up be asking them which way they lean, and they don't "refuse to lean."
+People who say they actually are undecided may be counted in the totals if pollsters follow up be asking them which way they lean, and they don't "refuse to lean."

 The RCL column gives the probability